 - Hike Crowders Mountain

-If you’re traveling to Charlotte and don’t have time (or patience) to plan, check out the ultimate Charlotte travel guide for where to stay, what to do/see, and where to eat/drink.
+If you’re traveling to Charlotte and don’t have time (or patience) to plan, check out the ultimate Charlotte travel guide.
 It comes with recommendations for:

 »Where to stay